 No surgical procedure, no matter how large or small, is without risk.

-The most common issues that may occur following ingrown toenail surgery are infection, recurrence or delayed healing.
-Typically, the chance of developing any of these problems with ingrown toenail surgery is very small, and measured at only a few percent of all surgical cases in healthy individuals.
+Typically, the chance of developing any of these problems with ingrown toenail surgery is very small and occurs only in less than 5% of people.

-Because of these potential risks, our podiatrists will explain and discuss these issues with you, and ask that you complete a consent form to indicate you are aware of these risks before we undertake care of your ingrown toenail.
+Because of these potential risks, our podiatrists will explain and discuss these issues with you at length.
+We will request that you complete a consent form to indicate you are aware of these risks before we undertake care of your ingrown toenail.